u-blox/u-blox-sho-OpenCPU/MCUXpresso/IRIS-W1/EVK-IRIS-W1/README.md

 # EVK-IRIS-W1

-This README provides instructions for setting up and running the "hello_world" and "Wi-Fi & BT"application using MCUXpresso IDE and the latest SDK.
+This README provides instructions for setting up and running the application using MCUXpresso IDE and the latest SDK.

 ## Setup Instructions

 1. **Install MCUXpresso IDE**: Make sure you have MCUXpresso IDE installed on your system.
 If not, download and install it from the official [NXP website](https://www.nxp.com/design/design-center/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).

-2. **Download SDK**: Download the latest [SDK](https://mcuxpresso.nxp.com/en/welcome) version 2.15.0 from the NXP website and install it in MCUXpresso IDE.
+2. **Download SDK**: Download the latest [SDK](https://mcuxpresso.nxp.com/en/welcome) current version: 2.15.0 from the NXP website and install it in MCUXpresso IDE.

 3. **Import "hello_world" Example**:
    - Import the "hello_world" example into your MCUXpresso IDE project.